saiyedali17/p-4-implementation-of-chatbox-using-nlp/README.md

 ---

-## Intents Data
+Intents Data
 The chatbot's behavior is defined by the `intents.json` file, which contains various tags, patterns, and responses.
 You can modify this file to add new intents or change existing ones.

 ---

-## Conversation History
+Conversation History
 The chatbot saves the conversation history in a CSV file (`chat_log.csv`).
 You can view past interactions by selecting the "Conversation History" option in the sidebar.

 ---

-## Contributing
+Contributing
 Contributions to this project are welcome!
 If you have suggestions for improvements or features, feel free to open an issue or submit a pull request.

 ---

-## License
+License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---

-## Acknowledgments
+Acknowledgments
 - **NLTK** for natural language processing.
 - **Scikit-learn** for machine learning algorithms.
 - **Streamlit** for building the web interface.

----

-Replace `<repository-url>` and `<repository-directory>` with the actual URL of your repository and the name of the directory where the project is located.
-Adjust any sections as necessary to better fit your project's specifics.